 "See?
 Dad agrees with me."

 "Sorry about that," Dad shrugged, taking a seat.
-He gestured for us to sit on either side of him.
+He didn't like Akio either.
+I think he also caught wind of the elder's mutterings, but there wasn't much he could do aside from give him a firm talking to.
+Dad gestured for us to sit on either side of him.
 The meeting hadn't even started and I was already bored.
 My only solace was that Shikamaru and Chōji had to go through this too, and we could all complain together in the morning.
 "I got held up on the way over."

 The meeting began, and I amused myself by singing songs from another time.
 She wants to dance like Uma Thurman, bury me till I confess.
-It was all pointless things, like something some Yamanaka did last week that might causes some tiny political thing, or clan revenue.
+It was mostly about Ino and her stepping up as the official clan heir, and lecturing her on her responsibilities from here on out, and other boring stuff that didn't concern me at all.
 Bah.
 Budgets.
 I wish I had brought one of the textbooks I checked out from the clan library.
 At least that stuff was interesting.

-This wasn't even worth the time of the clan head.
-Honestly, there was so much more important things that I could be doing right now.
+I didn't even need to be here.
+None of this concerned me.
+Honestly, there were so much more important things that I could be doing right now.
 I stopped singing in my head and frowned a little.

 My stomach turned as I thought on the future.
 The Fourth Shinobi war that killed so many, including Yamanaka Inoichi.